in , , , ,

 There are many rules to building an extension that doesn’t require planning permission, and you must abide to all of them.
 So if there’s only one piece of advice to give, that is to get design professionals involved to ensure that your proposed extension can be considered exempted/permitted development.

-Then obtain confirmation from your local authority’s planning department.
-In ROI you can request a Section 5 Declaration from your planning office; the equivalent in NI is a Certificate of Lawful Development.
+Then obtain confirmation from your local authority’s planning department through a Certificate of Lawful Development.

 1. The house extension must not take up too much room on the site.